 In connection with our dealers' wholesale floor plan financing of boats, we have entered into repurchase agreements with various lending institutions.
 The repurchase commitment is on an individual unit basis with a term from the date it is financed by the lending institution through payment date by the dealer, generally not exceeding two and a half years.
 Such agreements are customary in the industry and our exposure to loss under such agreements is limited by the resale value of the inventory which is required to be repurchased.
-No units were repurchased for the fiscal years ended June 30, 2012, 2013 and 2014 or the six months ended December 28, 2014.
+We had no repurchase events during the fiscal years ended June 30, 2012, 2013 and 2014.
+During the nine months ended March 29, 2015, we had one repurchase event which resulted in a \$75,000 loss.